 The free membership, as mentioned earlier, can be limited, so it is highly recommended that you make the commitment and choose a subscription if you are serious.
 Otherwise, free access gives you content such as pronunciation practice, grammar practice, information about verbs, the Innovative Language 101 app, and access to the “Daily Dose of Vietnamese.”
 This might be enough for you right now, especially if you are looking for a taster.

-However, if you know that you want to learn Vietnamese, this language learning platform is one of the best on the market and worthy of the investment.
+However, if you know that you want to learn Vietnamese, this language learning platform is one of the best on the market and worthy of your money.
 With a Basic subscription, you can access the language and culture collection, print out notes, and get complete access to archived audio.

 Premium and Premium+, which are $120 and $220 for 6-months, respectively, offer up one-click downloads, lesson specific tools like grammar checkers, interactive voice recording, review quizzes, flashcards, transcription translation, and so much more.
 When you consider other language learning software, like Rosetta Stone, the price on 6-months or even 24-months (at $240-$549) is honestly a bargain that is too good to pass up.